---

 Bicycle riding to and from Crystal Lake

-From the Crystal Lake gate, another two or three miles climbing further up the road will bring you to Angeles Crest Highway -- Highway 2.
-The road is closed with another series of locked gates, and the condition of the road from Crystal Lake further North to Angeles Crest is extremely poor.
+From the Crystal Lake gate, another four or five miles climbing further up the road will bring you to Angeles Crest Highway -- Highway 2.
+There is a gate at the Highway 39 and Highway 2 junction, and the condition of the road from Crystal Lake further North to Angeles Crest is extremely poor.
+Currently Caltrans is working on repairing that section which links Angeles Crest to Highway 39 so you should stay off of it.

 The bicycle ride back down the canyons from the Crystal Lake gate is almost entirely down hill, with about 100 feet of it being up hill -- the hill overlooking Coldbrook Camp.
-Because of that one can come down the mountain with little effort, pausing only at the gate that closes the highway near mile marker 32.12 (if you don't pause you'll run right into it, probably at high speed!)
+Because of that one can come down the mountain with little effort.

-From the gate closure heading back down the route is all down hill until you get past West Fork Road and the bridge that spans Bear Creek which parallels West Fork.
+From the Valley of the Moon parking lot heading back down the route is all down hill until you get past West Fork Road and the bridge that spans Bear Creek which parallels West Fork.
 From that point on all the way back down in to Azusa and "civilization" again it's up hill and down hill -- with about 70% of the ride down being down hill.

 The author of this web site has literally spent years bicycle riding, hiking, and camping all over the San Gabriel Mountains West of Mt.
 Baldy and East of Pasadena.
 Most of that was done with a single speed bicycle not much older than I am however that bicycle was destroyed on a high-speed trip back down the mountain one night and I had to walk the 25 miles back down to the city.